Paillat-dev/viralfactory/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Paillat-dev/viralfactory/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+* If you have suggestions, feel free to [open an issue](https://github.com/Paillat-dev/viralfactory/issues/new) to discuss it.
-* Please make sure you check your spelling and grammar.
+* Please make sure you check your **spelling and grammar**.
 * Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/Paillat-dev/viralfactory/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request